gmliu56/RaidBuffsTriggerTTS.xml/README.md

 # RaidBuffsTriggerTTS.xml
-A Triggernometry plug-in that broadcasts raid buffs, tank invuln to user when they pop in Final Fantasy XIV.
+(Not updating at the moment, may not be compatible with the current game version) A Triggernometry plug-in that broadcasts raid buffs, tank invuln to user when they pop in Final Fantasy XIV.

 Supports English/Japanese/Chinese client language